François Cevert: Death

 In 1973, the Tyrrell team was back on top in Formula One and Cevert showed he was capable of running with Stewart at almost every race.
 He finished second six times, three times behind Stewart, who acknowledged that at times the Frenchman had been a very "obedient" teammate.
 As Cevert began to draw even with Stewart's driving abilities, the Scot was secretly planning to retire after the last race of the season in the United States.
 For the 1974 season, Cevert would be Tyrrell's team leader.

 At Watkins Glen, with Stewart having already clinched his third World Championship, Cevert was killed during Saturday morning qualifying, while battling for pole position with Ronnie Peterson.
 In the fast right-left uphill combination called "The Esses", Cevert's car was a little too far over towards the left side of the track, getting a bump from the kerbs.
 This made it swerve towards the right-hand side of the track, where it touched the track's signature powder blue safety barriers causing it to spin and crash into the barriers on the other side of the track at a near 90° angle, uprooting and lifting the barrier.
-Cevert died instantly of massive injuries inflicted by the barrier, which cut his body in half between his neck and hip.
+Cevert died instantly of massive injuries inflicted by the barrier and seatbelt, which cut his body in half between his neck and his hip.

 Stewart said that "Cevert had crashed violently in the uphill Esses heading onto the back of the circuit.
 Fighting the car as he went up the hill, he brushed the curb on the left, whipped across the track and hit the guardrail on the right.
 The car began to spin, and he swerved back across the track at 150 mph and hit the outside guardrail almost head-on."
 Stewart was one of the last on the scene of Cevert's accident and later said: "They [the marshals] had left him [in the car], because he was so clearly dead."
 Stewart immediately left the scene of the accident and returned to the pits.